rvicedomini/muset/README.md

 __Note__: at present it is not possible to output an abundance version of a unitig matrix (i.e., with average/median k-mer abundance); it should be pretty straightforward to extend the functionality of the `kmtools unitig` command.

-## External libraries
+## Acknowledgments

-kmtools is based on the two following libraries (included in the `external` directory):
+kmtools is based on the two following libraries (included in the `external` directory along with their license):

 - [kseq++](https://github.com/cartoonist/kseqpp) : parsing of FASTA file
-- [sshash](https://github.com/jermp/sshash) : efficient k-mer dictionary construction
+- [SSHash](https://github.com/jermp/sshash) : Sparse and Skew Hashing of K-Mers